nrs-org/novelslop/content/vol_01/chap_14.typ

   "Mikoto was thinking of joining the tracks team, since she has been running since middle school."
 Uta explained.

+  "Oh, you did mention it when we first talked..."

+  Mona recalled that Mikoto mentioned running on the her first day at school.
+  If she could remember correctly, it was something like her sister gave Mikoto inspiration to keep running or something.

+  And now that she could take another look at Mikoto's appearance, she realized that her friend really struck as an athletic person, much more than Uta and herself.

+  "Well, should we go?
+I can't wait to be done with this crap."
+Uta sighed.

+  "What do you mean 'crap'?"
+Mikoto groaned, "You always had such a foul mouth, Uta."

   The three girls went down the stairs, then headed towards the school football stadium, where the activities of the female Track and Field Club frequently took place.
-Now that they were heading here, Mona was reminded of a piece of memory that she thought had left her mind.
+Now that they were heading here, Mona was suddenly reminded of a piece of memory that she thought had left her mind.

   _"That senpai, I wonder whether she was from the club Mikoto was mentioning..."_

+  She recalled the figure of a running girl, which was barely hazy on her mind.
+  On her first day to school, she did have a quick look at every sports club, which the tracks and fields team was one of those.

   Soonly enough, her question would be answered.
 There she was, blazing through the tracks like how she did in that morning.
 Her perfect form and running stance